Taking your Premature Baby Home

-The risk of developing serious illness is increased when it comes to premmies, as their immune systems are not strong enough to fight off all germs.
-A premature baby’s first form of defence is their mum’s breastmilk.
+The risk of developing serious illness is increased when it comes to premature babies, as their immune systems are not strong enough to fight off all germs.
+A premature baby’s first form of defense is their mum’s breastmilk.
 Packed with antibodies, breastmilk is an excellent way for bub to strengthen their immune system.
 Another good way to avoid infections is to stop anyone with a cold or the flu from being near your baby.
 And following basic hygiene practices such as washing your hands on a regular basis is a good point of action to take for anyone who touches your little one.

 These tips should better prepare you, as well as your family, for your baby’s return home.
 Although, if it ever becomes just a little too much for you, do not hesitate to reach out to Miracles Babies Foundation for support.

-It is Australia’s leading organisation supporting premature and sick newborns, their families and the hospitals that care for them.
+It is Australia’s leading organization supporting premature and sick newborns, their families and the hospitals that care for them.
 Their primary goal is to support and help families and their newborns at every stage of their journey to achieve better, healthier outcomes.

 - NurtureLine® – a national 24-hour helpline (1300 622 243)

-- NurtureTime® – in hospital parent support sessions
+- NurtureTime® – in-hospital parent support sessions

 - NurtureGroup® – out of hospital play and support group